Rosoe/Difficulty-Fingerprinting-Framework/README.md

 - Input Precision
     Pressing the right buttons, in the right order, at the right time, consistently. ex.
-Executing a perfect wavedash in Super Smash Bros Melee, fighting game combos, or stomping in directions on an arcade DDR machine.
+Executing a perfect wavedash in Super Smash Bros Melee; fighting game combos; or stomping in directions on an arcade DDR machine.
 - Motor Control
     Tracking target objects and manipulating them successfully.
 Typical where the controls are not complex but where control is. ex.
 Maintaining aim on and shooting a moving target in CS:GO; threading Mario through multiple platforming objects; or driving a car in Gran Turismo.